fbpx Skip to Content

 5. Choose Jesus over and over again.

-6. Treasure the giver over the gift.
+6. Treasure the Giver over the gift.

 7. Model righteousness.
 Model love.
 Encourage both.